mbfairness/MBfair/README.md

 # MBFair: A Model-based Verification Methodology for Detecting Violations of Individual Fairness

-In this file, we presents the artifacts used in our SoSyM paper, which provides a Framework for Analysing Individual Fairness based on Software Models.
+In this file we presents our developed artifacts that supports our MBFair methodology.
 The artifacts include:

 * The *UMLfair profile*:a Papyrus editor extension permits annotating UML models with the UMLfair profile.